homeabout HPLusing the librarycalendar of eventsfor readersresearch toolskidstuffteen centralhelp donate volunteer

 A Brief History of Hedberg Public Library

-Carnegie Library Building Janesville, 1903The library's first permanent home was built in 1902 at
+Carnegie Library Building Janesville, 1903The library's first permanent home was built at

 64 S. Main.
 Key financial support came from the Andrew Carnegie foundation and the estate of F.S.
 Eldred of Janesville.
 General contractor J.P.
 Cullen and Brother of Janesville was paid $35,000 to construct the library, which opened in 1903.
 This building was remodeled in 1927 and again in 1932.